raghurambachu/AC-JS-value-variable-and-types/Ex2-assignment-level-1.md

 ## writeCode

-Define 5 values of different types number and string and store it in a variable.
+Define 5 values of types number and string and store it in a variable.

 ## writeCode